xNeonDBD/Testrig/README.md

 V1 was dropped almost immediately because a curved sensor layout compounded both coding complexity and CAD hole-spacing issues, so effort was redirected into a straight-array design (V2) very early.

 V2 initially used diagonal slots liberally across the mounting holes, treating adjustability as a safety margin against CAD or print inaccuracy.
 In practice, this backfired — slots meant to smooth over minor errors and screws sat loose instead of clamping, letting parts shift under vibration.
-V2 Final corrected this by converting general mounting holes to fixed positions with accurate spacing.
+V2 Final corrected this by converting every mounting hole, including the IR sensor mount, to fixed positions with accurate spacing.
+The chassis is now built entirely around fixed, rigid mounting rather than adjustability.

 Manufacturability on the actual printer also forced a change in V2 Final.
 The original V2 length couldn't fit flat within the print bed, and printing it angled with supports would have wasted filament, risked blocking holes with support material, and taken far longer than justified for a simple flat part.
-Reducing the chassis width solved all three problems at once by keeping the whole print flat and support-free.
+Reducing the chassis width solved all three problems at once by keeping the whole print flat and support-free, while also keeping the design lightweight and simple.

 ---